-It is an important question to ask because many people just follow rules blindly, without question, even if it compromises how they really want their life, work and relationships to be.
+It is an important question to ask yourself because many people just follow rules blindly, without question, even if it compromises how they really want their life and work to be.

 Don’t get me wrong, I believe there is a value in certain rules.
 Rules like it is not OK to kill someone or don’t text while you are driving.
 Great rules.
 Totally on board.

 But it is the unwritten, self imposed rules we live our lives by that concern me.
-The rules that society or our parents or peers have decided are the “norm” that don’t fit with your own values or what is most important to you.
+The rules that society, relatives and peers have decided are the “norm” that don’t fit with your own values or what is most important to you.

-When I challenge the rules that people feel are holding them back from designing the life and results that they really want, I often get the response of “well that’s what everyone does” or “that is just the way it is”.
+When I challenge the rules that people feel are holding them back from creating change in their life and work to get the results they really want, I often get the response of “well that’s what everyone does” or “that is just the way it is”.

 They have settled for the status quo.
 But just because everyone does it doesn’t make it right for you, your work or your relationships.